Ed Iskenderian: Career

-Iskenderian was also the first to offer a hard facing on camshafts, and the first to apply computers to cam design.
-Isky also offered the first camshafts designed to work with hydraulic lifters.
+Iskenderian was also the first to offer a hard-facing on camshafts, and the first to apply computers to cam design.
+He also offered the first camshafts designed to work with hydraulic lifters.

-To serve the burgeoning new supercharged fuel dragsters, he developed better lifters, drop-in self-locking roller lifters, and anti-pump-up hydraulic lifters (suitable for high-rev use).
-The high valve lifts and long durations demanded better valve springs, too, so Isky produced the Vasco Jet 1000 springs.
-He worked with Don Garlits, creating the first corporate sponsorship deal in drag racing: The Don's Speed Shop/Ed Iskendrrian dragster, which turned in a record 8.36 second/180 mph pass with Garlits at the wheel.
-In the 1950s, Iskenderian was the first to offer contingency awards to racers; these small cash payments for applying corporate decals help amateurs continue to race, and have become big business.
+To serve the burgeoning new supercharged fuel dragsters, he developed better lifters, drop-in self-locking roller lifters, and anti-pump-up hydraulic lifters that were suitable for high-RPM use.
+The high valve lifts and long durations demanded better valve springs, so Isky produced the Vasco Jet 1000 springs.
+He worked with Don Garlits, creating the first corporate sponsorship deal in drag racing, the Don's Speed Shop/Ed Iskenderian dragster, which turned in a record 8.36 second/180 mph pass with Garlits at the wheel.
+In the 1950s, Iskenderian was the first to offer contingency awards to racers.

 Not limiting his focus, Iskenderian offered the first complete valvetrain kits, including camshaft and valve gear, for stock racing classes, as well as street cars.
 He also produced the first roller lifter cams for Chevrolet engines and the first bushings and cam keys to allow cam timing to be adjusted.

-Iskenderian got together with Vic Edelbrock Jr., Roy Richter, Bob Hedman, Robert E. Wyman, John Bartlett, Phil Weiand Jr, Dean Moon, Al Segal, and Willie Garner in 1963, forming the Speed Equipment Manufacturers Association, now known as SEMA, serving as its first president during 1963–1964.
+Iskenderian collaborated with Vic Edelbrock Jr., Roy Richter, Bob Hedman, Robert E. Wyman, John Bartlett, Phil Weiand Jr, Dean Moon, Al Segal, and Willie Garner in 1963 to form the Speed Equipment Manufacturers Association, now known as SEMA, serving as its first president during 1963–1964.

+Later life and death

+Iskenderian turned 100 in July 2021, and died in Torrance, California, on February 4, 2026, at the age of 104.

 Honors

 In 1985, Iskenderian was named one of Chevrolet's "Legends of Performance".

 The company he founded is now located in Gardena, California.

-He turned 100 in July 2021.

 Iskenderian was inducted into the Motorsports Hall of Fame of America in 2025.